Polyrhythms (Cross Rhythms)

 What can you do?

 The bounce visuals give you a wonderful new tool to help you to learn these complex rhythms, and to develop rhythmic independence.
+They also help with precision and relaxation.

 3:2 type